Ginny Estupinian PhD, ABPP

 Diversify Your Information Sources

-Choose a few reliable news sources, preferably ones with different political perspectives or areas of expertise.
-If the same s ory appears across all your routine sources, it’s probably worth paying attention to.
-Gettin multi le viewpoints also provides different angles for thinking about stories and helps you develop a more nuanced understanding.
+Start by choosing a few reliable news sources, preferably ones with different political perspectives or areas of expertise.
+If the same story appears across all your routine sources, it’s probably worth paying attention to.
+Getting multiple viewpoints offers different angles on stories and helps you develop a more nuanced understanding.

 Also, identify sources with expertise in your industry.
-Most s ctors ave publications that cover news relevant to people in your field.
-These ources focus on events that may not have wide significance but will affect your work.
+Most sectors have publications that cover news relevant to people in your field.
+These sources focus on developments that may not make national headlines but will directly affect your work and decision-making.

 This diversified approach helps you stay genuinely informed rather than simply reinforcing existing viewpoints or anxieties.
-It als suppo ts the emotional intelligence practice of going beyond surface biases and stereotypes and applying curiosity not just to people, but to information sources.
+It also supports the emotional intelligence practice of applying curiosity not just to people, but to the information sources you rely on.

 What to Do When You’re Already Activated